 \subsection{Arbitrary action sampling rate.}

 As shown in Figure~\ref{fig:sample_rate}, we up-sample the action chunk from 50 to 200 steps and executing at $4\times$ frequency, the velocity profile becomes visibly smoother compared to the lower-frequency baselines.
-This confirms that our method learns a resolution-independent function, enabling arbitrarily increase control frequency to mitigate discretization artifacts without retraining, proving the advantage of our continuous manifold.
+This confirms that our method learns a resolution-independent function, enabling arbitrarily increasing control frequency to mitigate discretization artifacts without retraining, illustrating the advantage of the continuous action-function representation.